SAP/credential-digger/README.md

 ## Requirements

-Credential Digger supports Python 3.6, and works only with LINUX systems.
+Credential Digger supports Python >= 3.6 and < 3.8, and works only with LINUX systems.

-You need to have [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)
+[Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are needed if you want run an image of Credential Digger as a container, as discussed [here](#quick-launch).

 ## Install